guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 })
 ```
-Inside that callback we parse the raw material called `preMaterial` by calling the function `MtlObjBridge.addMaterialsFromMtlLoader(preMaterial)` of the `MtlObjBridge` bridge.
-Then, after instantiating the `objLoader2` object we add the parsed material to it and finally we load the obj file.
+Inside the callback we must parse the raw material called `preMaterial` by calling the function `MtlObjBridge.addMaterialsFromMtlLoader(preMaterial)` of the `MtlObjBridge` bridge.
+Then, after instantiating the `objLoader2` object we can add the parsed material to it and properly load the `.obj` file to the scene.

 ```js
 const materialPath = './assets/plazadignidad-cau-1219/plazadignidad-cau-1219.mtl'